jeffwilcox/jeffwilcox.blog/_posts/2013-04-29-4thandmayor-azure-websites.md

 Since both Windows Azure Web Sites and Cloud Services have built-in network load balancing (this is a difference from when I was with AWS and had to pay for and configure elastic load balancing separately), I get a nice value out of this configuration.

 > Full disclosure: I'm a software development lead on the Windows Azure team and looked to this exercise to learn more about the tools, products and services that we offer.
-My application is a member of the [Microsoft BizSpark program](http://www.microsoft.com/bizspark/) which offers a nice set of cloud services, helping me to control my app's capex.

-Background: m> Full disclosure: I'm a dev lead on the Windows Azure team and looked to this exercise to learn more about the tools, products and services that we offer.
-My application is a member of the [Microsoft BizSpark program](http://www.microsoft.com/bizspark/) which offers a nice set of cloud services, helping me to control my app's capex.
+My application is a member of the [Microsoft BizSpark program](http://www.microsoft.com/bizspark/) which offers a nice set of cloud services, too.

 My Node.js app backend & site
 =============================